yitzchak/nontrivial-gray-streams/README.md

 (stream-read-char-no-hang stream) ; → (or character nil (eql :eof))
 ```

-This is used to implement READ-CHAR-NO-HANG.
+This is used to implement [READ-CHAR-NO-HANG][].
 It returns either a
 character, or NIL if no input is currently available, or :EOF if
 end-of-file is reached.
 The default method provided by
-FUNDAMENTAL-CHARACTER-INPUT-STREAM simply calls STREAM-READ-CHAR; this
+[FUNDAMENTAL-CHARACTER-INPUT-STREAM][] simply calls
-is sufficient for file streams, but interactive streams should define
+[STREAM-READ-CHAR][]; this is sufficient for file streams, but
-their own method.
+interactive streams should define their own method.

 ## STREAM-PEEK-CHAR
 [Generic Function]